 Yeah, overly symplistic and not looking for ‘why.’
 That’s why we’re not doing any research and trying to go back to the ‘good old days’ before vaccines and modern plumbing when all we had was willow bark and bandaids and we just had mother’s intuition.

 -Yep, scientists and doctors don’t run tests.
 The EPA doesn’t demand reports.
 The FDA and the USDA doesn’t have strict guidelines for how those reports have to be done.
 All we do is assume, guys.
 It’s just guesswork and a white coat.

-I actually just lick the pesticides, guess on if it’s going to kill someone, and go back to watching porn at my desk.*
+I actually just lick the pesticides, guess on if it’s going to kill someone, and go back to watching porn on a site like hdsexvideo xxx at my desk.*

 *=not actually what I do.*

 *=all the time.